Book Talks@NLS Library | ‘India and Investor-State Dispute Settlement’

 Open to the public

-The Ministry of Commerce Chair on International Trade Law, NLSIU is organising a book talk at the NLS Library by Dr. Prabhash Ranjan on his book ‘India and Investor-State Dispute Settlement.’
-The talk will be held on March 28, 2025 from 4.00 pm.
+The Ministry of Commerce Chair on International Trade Law, NLSIU organised a book talk at the NLS Library by Dr. Prabhash Ranjan on his book ‘India and Investor-State Dispute Settlement.’
+The talk was held on March 28, 2025 at 4.00 pm.

-The talk will be moderated by Ms. Ronjini Ray, Assistant Professor, NLSIU and Affiliated Faculty, MOC Chair.
-Dr. Harisankar K Sathyapalan, Associate Professor, NLSIU and Ms. Sahana Ramesh, Assistant Professor, NLSIU will be the discussants.
+The talk was moderated by Ms. Ronjini Ray, Assistant Professor, NLSIU and Affiliated Faculty, MOC Chair.
+Dr. Harisankar K Sathyapalan, Associate Professor, NLSIU and Ms. Sahana Ramesh, Assistant Professor, NLSIU were the discussants.

 About the Book